Ella Mai: 2015–2019: Debut album

-2020–present: Heart on My Sleeve
+2020–present: Heart on My Sleeve and Do You Still Love Me?

-In 2020, Mai received her third nomination for the Grammy Award for Best R&B Album for her debut album at the 62nd Grammy Awards.

 On 2 October 2020, Mai released the single, "Not Another Love Song".
 On Friday, 28 January 2022, she released "DFMU".
 On 28 March 2022 Mai announced the title of her second studio album Heart on My Sleeve which was released on 6 May 2022. the album debuted at number 15 on the Billboard 200 making it her second top 20 on the chart.
+In 2023 she embraced the Heart on My Sleeve Tour in North America.

+In November 2024, following the birth of her son, her first child with Boston Celtics player Jayson Tatum, she issued 3, her fifth extended play, as a surprise project to commemorate her 30th birthday.
+Lead single "Little Things" became another top ten hit on the R&B charts for Mai, and served as a precursor to her third studio album, Do You Still Love Me?, which was released in February 2026.

 Personal life

 In 2024, Mai and basketball player Jayson Tatum had a son.

 Artistry

 In multiple interviews, Ella Mai names Lauryn Hill, Chris Brown, Brandy, Beyoncé, Destiny's Child, Alicia Keys, and Mariah Carey as her biggest influences.
 Vibe said her "perception of the powerful emotion is kindred to R&B heartthrobs of the '90s, who flooded the radio airwaves with soulful ballads, baby-making tunes, and heart-wrenching break-up anthems."
 Rolling Stone described her sound as "a British émigré full of self-confidence and an affinity for classic Nineties R&B."